 However, be careful as you do not want to have this hot water bottle too hot as it could blister the skin and cause even more issues.

-3- Utilize an over the counter pain medication for the pain that is being felt.
+3- Utilize an over-the-counter pain medication for the pain that is being felt.

 4- Try meditation to help with your nerves, as this could help the pressure points to stop flaring up.
-And with fibromyalgia this is something that needs to be addressed.
+And with fibromyalgia, this is something that needs to be addressed.

-5- Exercise can help for many people as they find that this helps to relieve the pain they feel in the pressure points; thus, their ears get better as a result.
+5- Exercise can help many people as they find that this helps to relieve the pain they feel in the pressure points; thus, their ears get better as a result.

 Still, there are many people who are not finding any relief.
-In these situations, they will want to talk with their doctor and perhaps have some tests ran to determine the main cause and what could be done to get some relief.
+In these situations, they will want to talk with their doctor and perhaps have some tests run to determine the main cause and what could be done to get some relief.

-The key is finding ways to relief this and ensure that this does not affect your hearing long term.
+The key is finding ways to relieve this and ensure that this does not affect your hearing long term.
 While fibromyalgia is something that is not fully understood yet, it is starting to get more attention.